oroinc/documentation/user/glossary.rst

    Shipping Rule
       Shipping rules enable shipping methods for the provided destinations and set the customized shipping service price by adding a surcharge per service option or globally for all options of the service provider.

+   Digital Assets
+      Digital Assets are multimedia content like videos, pictures, documents and other media.
+These digital files must possess the rights to use them to be considered an asset, otherwise, they are not assets.